Shougo/deoplete.nvim/README.md

 [![Doc](https://img.shields.io/badge/doc-%3Ah%20deoplete-orange.svg)](doc/deoplete.txt)

 Deoplete is the abbreviation of "dark powered neo-completion".
-It provides an extensible and asynchronous completion framwork for neovim/Vim8.
+It provides an extensible and asynchronous completion framework for neovim/Vim8.

 deoplete will display completions via `complete()` by default.